kacper0276/kacper0276/README.md

 - 👋 Hi, I’m @kacper0276, I'm 20 yo
 - 👀 I’m interested in football and IT technology
-- 🌱 I’m currently learning nest.js and react.js
+- 🌱 I’m currently learning nest.js and react.js and node.js
 - 📫 How to reach me?
 To my own email: kacper0276@op.pl
 - actually i'm studying IT on University of Warmia and Mazury in Olsztyn